Boniich/Boniich/README.md

 My name is Ezequiel, but my friends tell-me Bonich.
 I'm from Argentina.

-⚡️ Im am Freelance Programming Teaching and future Game Developer 💪 I'm currently focusing on my students and Game Development.
+⚡️ Im am Freelance Programming Teaching and future Game Developer.
+💪 I'm currently focusing on my students and Game Development.
 👀 Time to time I do Web Development
 📖 I'am on a continue process of creating personal projects, this allows me keep learning and getting better my skills.